HIV Structure

 Function of HIV Genes

-HIV consists of nine genes.
+HIV consists of nine genes, as listed in Table 1.

 Three of the genes provide genetic information for the capsid proteins, envelope proteins, and viral enzymes.